 - How do you manage failure?
 Is the organization open to taking risks and learning from them?

-- Does your organization have a process for sharing positive and negative feedback across teams and between supervisors?
+- Does your organization have both an open, but also an anonymous process (e.g., whistleblower policy) for sharing positive and negative feedback across teams and between supervisors?

 We hope this starts a thoughtful conversation internally about what it takes to build a healthy workforce – we welcome any additions to the checklist.